No place like home

 |Himmotthan Pariyojana, empowering women to be self-reliant

 With her husband away doing odd-jobs in Delhi, and limited means to make ends meet, life was a struggle for Kameshwari Devi and her family.
-They lived in a remote village in the hilly Cambo region of the Indian state of Uttarakhand.
-Her husband toiled away in the city, and she on the fields at home, but all they managed to make at the end of the month was a meagre sum of money.
+They lived in a remote village in the hilly Camba region in Tehri district of the Indian state of Uttarakhand.
+Her husband toiled away in the city, and she on the fields at home, but all they managed to make at the end of the month was less than Rs.10,000 a month.

-Himmotthan Pariyojana established a cooperative called Him Vikas Swayukt Sahakari to support and facilitate better livelihood opportunities in this region.
-Kameshwari Devi got trained in horticulture and due to the benefits of collective working introduced by the cooperative, increased her income and started getting the best price for her produce.
+Himmothan Pariyojana established a women cooperative called Him Vikas Swayatt Sahakarita to support and facilitate better livelihood opportunities in this region.
+Kameshwari Devi got trained in improved practices related to livestock and horticulture, and due to the benefits of collective working introduced by the cooperative, increased her income and started getting the best price for her produce.

 With better livelihood opportunities cropping up, Kameshwari’s husband decided to come back to the village.
-He became a para-vet with the support of Himmotthan, and now specialises in artificial insemination of livestock, earning as much as Rs20,000 per month.
-Meanwhile, Kameshwari Devi has become the chairperson of the Jharipani co-operative, set up with assistance from Himmotthan, and helps families from 20 neighbouring villages to live a life of self-reliance.
+He enrolled for para-vet training conducted by the Uttarakhand Livestock Development Board.
+With the support of Himmotthan, he started livestock-related services for remotely located rural families and now specialises in artificial insemination of livestock, earning as much as Rs.20,000 per month.
+Meanwhile, Kameshwari Devi has become the Chairperson of the Jharipani Women Cooperative, set up with assistance from Himmotthan, and helps families from 20 neighbouring villages to live a life of self-reliance.
+The family’s monthly income has now grown to over Rs.30,000 due to their active involvement with the Himmothan Pariyojana programmes.
+Their children are studying in a nearby private school.

 |Kameshwari with her livestock

-In nearby Chopdiyal village, Kuchiram Dabral took up training in scientific cultivation with the help of Himmotthan and in a matter of months, the vegetable and fruit grower saw his income double.
+In nearby Chopdiyal village, Kushi Ram Dabral took up training in scientific cultivation of temperate fruits and vegetables with the help of Himmotthan and in a matter of months, the vegetable and fruits grower saw his income double.
 He used to earn less than Rs.50,000 in a season earlier, but now earns more than Rs1 lakh.

-Kameshwari and Kuchiram are just a few success stories of Him Vikas Swayukt Sahakari, one of the 32 co-operatives under the Himmotthan Pariyojana in Uttarakhand.
-This Tata Trusts initiative has 1,400 groups with 13,000 women members, across the nine mountain districts of the state.
+Kameshwari and Kushi Ram are just a few success stories of Him Vikas Swayatt Sahakarita, one of the 32 cooperatives formed under the Himmothan Pariyojana in Uttarakhand.
+This Tata Trusts initiative has presently over 1,400 groups with 13,000 women members, across the nine mountain districts of the state.
+A state-level producer company Trishulii has also been formed to provide input services and marketing support to the community institutions.

-In order to mitigate the severity of the issue, Himmotthan Pariyojana evolved the concept of integrated village development based on natural resource-based livelihoods.
+In order to mitigate the severity of the issue, Himmothan Pariyojana evolved the concept of Integrated Village Development based on natural resource-based livelihoods.
 It was executed through a range of relevant projects which enabled holistic and sustainable development.
-For instance, the education project spread awareness about the use and conservation of water resources; watershed management provided regular irrigation for agriculture; the agriculture project provided fodder and feed components for livestock, and so on.
+For instance, the education project spreads awareness about the use and conservation of water resources; watershed management provides regular irrigation for agriculture; and the agriculture project provides fodder and feed components for livestock, and so on.

 There is an increase in crop productivity through resource development and capacity building and the institutional system has encouraged women to become entrepreneurs, and be financially independent.